 Come join us for a Vermont summer of personal, social, and academic growth!
-Earn English and other credits; learn effective reading, writing, and researching strategies; improve critical thinking; become a better self-advocate; hike; swim; create art; make new friends; and become your best self!
+Come for 3 weeks or 6 weeks.
+Earn English and other credits; learn effective reading, writing, and researching strategies; improve critical thinking; hike; swim; create art; make new friends; and become your best self!

 Financial Aid Available: Yes